-Shenron leaves and Goku watches his grandpa’s Dragon Ball shoot off across the sky.
-Penny thanks the dragon for granting her wish, but Bulma laments over losing her chance to wish for a boyfriend and Yamcha laments over losing his chance to wish for a girlfriend (I thought you wanted to wish for the ability to talk to girls without crippling shyness?) and Yamcha and Bulma put two and two together and look at each other as if to say “hey, why not?”
+Shenron leaves, and Goku watches his grandpa’s Dragon Ball shoot off across the sky.
+Penny thanks the dragon for granting her wish, but Bulma laments over losing her chance to wish for a boyfriend, and Yamcha laments over losing his chance to wish for a girlfriend (I thought you wanted to wish for the ability to talk to girls without crippling shyness?)
+Yamcha and Bulma put two and two together and look at each other as if to say “hey, why not?”

 Gurumes emerges from the rubble…naked (he’s censored by the rocks) and says he feels better but he’s still hungry so Penny gives him an apple.
 The king tastes it and loves it, apparently never having had an apple before.
 Penny’s dad scolds him by saying that’s one of the many things he nearly wiped out in his tyranny and the King feels guilty.